TyMick/loan-risk-neural-network/README.md

 Then I discovered [PythonAnywhere](https://www.pythonanywhere.com/)!
 They have plenty of common Python libraries already installed out-of-the-box, including TensorFlow, so I got everything working perfectly there.

-So [head on over there](https://tywmick.pythonanywhere.com/ "Neural Network Loan Risk Prediction API – Ty Mick") if you'd like to check it out; the front end includes a form where you can fill in all the parameters for the API request, and it's prefilled with the median numeric values and most common categorical values from the dataset (since there are a lot to fill in).
+So [head on over](https://tywmick.pythonanywhere.com/ "Neural Network Loan Risk Prediction API – Ty Mick") if you'd like to check it out; the front end includes a form where you can fill in all the parameters for the API request, and there are a couple of buttons that let you fill the form with typical examples from the dataset (since there are a _lot_ of fields to fill in).
 Or you can send a GET request to `https://tywmick.pythonanywhere.com/api/predict` if you really want to include every parameter in your query string.
 In either case, you're also more than welcome to take a look at its source [on GitHub](https://github.com/tywmick/loan-risk-neural-network).